SiebenCorgie/vola/README.md

 ## Packages

-- [tree-sitter-vola](https://gitlab.com/tendsinmende/tree-sitter-vola): Treesitter based parser.
+- `vola-tree-sitter-parser`: [tree-sitter-vola](https://gitlab.com/tendsinmende/tree-sitter-vola) based parser.
 Also contains the language grammar.
+- `vola-tree-sitter-openscad`: open-scad parser that converts CSG-expressions to vola.
+Does not support the full OpenScad featureset (yet).
 - `vola-ast`: The Abstract-Syntax-Tree representation of any Vola program.
 Can either be build from a file (using `tree-sitter-vola`) or by using this as a library.
 Servers as interface between the Vola frontend, and any middle- / backend.
 - `vola-opt`: The RVSDG based optimizer